PRE-LAUNCH — Orders open MAY 1 · Notify at Launch

 Endotoxin testing (for in vivo work)

 If your research involves cell culture or animal models, endotoxin contamination can invalidate results.
-Lipopolysaccharide (LPS) from bacterial synthesis triggers potent immune responses at picogram levels (Poltorak et al., 1998, Science).
+Lipopolysaccharide (LPS) from bacterial synthesis triggers potent immune responses at picogram levels.

 Look for: